Summer Work Placement

 Finn selected the Edinburgh Cover Letter template, hoping to find summer work experience.Create your Cover Letter

-"I am writing to ask if you would consider allowing me to gain some work experience at Mitchell & Cobb LLP this summer.
-I am currently studying A Levels and have been placed at Birmingham University to study law next year.
-"Finn Turner - Work placement
+"I am writing to ask if you would consider allowing me to gain some work experience this summer.""Finn Turner - Work placement

 Table of contents